Colombia has the highest rate of animal species by unit area in the entire world. The possibilities for wildlife spotting in Colombia are endless.

 Colombia is a real wonderland for wildlife lovers.
 It is the country with the highest rate of animal species by unit area in the world.

+One of the best things to do in Colombia is wildlife spotting.
 Animal encounters are common in every corner of this country.
 Most tourists get to see plenty of amazing animals without doing any effort.

 Along the traditional tourist paths and destinations, you should be able to spot many amazing species of animals.
 If you decide to go a bit off the beaten path, you will certainly see a lot more.